xsixtyfour/xsixtyfour.github.io/_posts/2022-03-10-dangling-dns.md

 We need to identify which services can be taken over.
 You can find up to date list of services with dangling DNS records at the site below.
 [Github - Ed0verflow](https://github.com/EdOverflow/can-i-take-over-xyz)
 \
-If you'd like to dive even deeper into these topcs, I've outlined some resources below.
+If you'd like to dive even deeper into these topcs, I've outlined some documention by 0xpatrik below.

 - [Subdomain Takeover: Basics](https://0xpatrik.com/subdomain-takeover-basics/)
 - [Subdomain Takeover: Going beyond CNAME](https://0xpatrik.com/subdomain-takeover-ns/)